i3mainz/openballoonmap-boot/README.md

 **OpenBallonMap** is a free available balloonmap using Java (Spring Boot, Spring MVC, Spring Data JPA, Hibernate Spatial, Spring Security, ...) / JavaScript (leaflet, jQuery, ...) / Thymeleaf and a PostGIS / GeoServer connection.

+This is a new version of https://github.com/i3mainz/OpenBalloonMap using the Spring software stack.

 Here, the sourcecode of the server and client application is published.

 The project builds on top of Spring Boot and generates fully runable JAR file.